dfinity/interface-spec/spec/index.md

 The main purpose of this counter is to facilitate in-canister performance profiling.

+### Controller check {#system-api-controller-check}

+The canister can check whether a given principal is one of its controllers.

+`ic0.is_controller : (src : i32, size: i32) -> (result: i32)`

+Checks whether the principal identified by `src`/`size` is one of the controllers of the canister.
+If yes, then a value of 1 is returned, otherwise a 0 is returned.
+It can be called multiple times.

+This system call traps if `src+size` exceeds the size of the WebAssembly memory or the principal identified by `src`/`size` is not a valid binary encoding of a principal.

 ### Certified data {#system-api-certified-data}

 For each canister, the IC keeps track of "certified data", a canister-defined blob.
-For fresh canisters, this blob is the empty blob (`""`).
+For fresh canisters (upon install or reinstall), this blob is the empty blob (`""`).

 -   `ic0.certified_data_set : (src: i32, size : i32) -> ()`